 - You can repeat that action by dragging the second icon to the intersection between the two open apps.

-With iPadOS, you can now view one app in several windows on screen to see different operations.
-Using drag and drop, you can create an app instance from a note, email, webpage, or any app that supports the feature.
+With iPadOS, you can now view one app in several windows on the screen to see different operations.
+Using drag and drop, you can create an app instance from a note, email, web page, or any app that supports the feature.
 Here’s how to get started.

-- Tap and drag it to the edge of the screen till you see the black bar appear.
+- Tap and drag it to the edge of the screen until you see the black bar appear.

 - Lift your finger to create another instance of the app.

-- To close the window, grab the handlebar from the top of the screen and swipe down.
+- To close the window, grab the handlebar from the top of the screen and swipe down and then tap Done or Close.

 You can also open multiple windows of the same app with the App Expose feature, which lets you see all the open windows for an app by tapping its icon in the Dock.